Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 ---
 layout: post
-title: The Blockchain and Transactional Memory Analogy
+title: Smart Contracts and Transactional Memory Analogy
 ---

+In this post and the coming ones I will be detailing about a particularly interesting analogy between